azalea-rs/simdnbt/simdnbt/README.md

 Use the borrow variant of `Nbt` if possible, and avoid allocating unnecessarily (for example, keep strings as `Cow<str>` if you can).

-The most significant and simple optimization you can do is switching to an allocator like [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) (it's ~20% faster on my machine).
+If you're using the owned variant of simdnbt, switching to a faster allocator like [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) may help a decent amount (it's ~20% faster on my machine).
 Setting `RUSTFLAGS='-C target-cpu=native'` when running your code may also help a little bit.

 ## Implementation details